• Level of education

 - Dissociations in space and time,

-Field (11 H): 3 sessions of practical work on research instruments.
+Fieldwork (11 hours): 3 practical sessions on research tools.

 Illustration of 3 acquisition modes:

-• Implementation of the characterization of a mixture in LC/MS with Q technology and method optimization (1 session)
+• Implementation of mixture characterization using LC/MS with Q technology and method optimization (1 session)

-• Implementation of the characterization of a mixture in LC/MS/MS with QqTof technology (1 session)
+• Implementation of mixture characterization using LC/MS/MS with QqTof technology (1 session)

-- Implementation of Full scan, SIR, MRM acquisition methods with QqQ technology and comparison of results (1 session)
+- Implementation of Full Scan, SIR, and MRM acquisition methods with QqQ technology and comparison of results (1 session)

 Read more